simon-hans/CEDARS/docs/CEDARS_end_user_manual.md

 ## Record Locking

-Only one end user can access a specific patient in the CEDARS database.
-If someone else is already looking at a given patient, you will be locked from accessing it.
+Only one end user at a time can review or enter information about any given patient in the CEDARS database.
+If someone else is already looking at a specific patient record, you will be locked from accessing it.